Spectyte5/Engineer_Thesis/README.md

 Here are simulation examples that i was able to create and visualize using vpython library.
 Simulation plots can be found here: [Plots](Engineer_Thesis/Plots)

 ## Sim1
-Ship with constant velocity on Earth orbit.
+Ship moving with constant velocity on Earth orbit.
 ### gif:
 <img src="Engineer_Thesis/Gifs/Sim1.gif" alt="Simulation GIF1"/>